Aldebaran-Sov/ApiStage/README.md

 ```
 ## API Reference

-You can import the ApiStage.postman_collection.json on postman
+You can import the file [ApiStage.postman_collection.json](ApiStage.postman_collection.json) on postman

 ### Base URL